Alnus cordata: Description

 It is a medium-sized tree growing up to 25 m tall (exceptionally to 28 m), with a trunk up to 70–100 cm in diameter.

 The leaves are deciduous but with a very long season in leaf, from April to December in the Northern Hemisphere; they are alternate, ovate or circular-ovate shaped, cordate at base, rich glossy green, 5–12 cm long, with a finely serrated margin.
 The bark is smooth with greyish brown colour.
 The trees' large leaf areas are partly due to their long tree tops.
 Fall arrives usually around the end of November, and the leaves don't change from their original green color.
 The colorful foliage may last till mid-December in certain years.

 The slender cylindrical male contain 5 - 6 catkins, pendulous, reddish and up to 10 cm long; pollination is in early spring, before the leaves emerge.
 The female catkins are ovoid, when mature in autumn 2–3 cm long and 1.5–2 cm broad, dark green to brown, hard, woody, and they develop into pseudo-cones.
 The small winged seeds disperse by wind and through the winter they ripen, turning from green to dark brown colour, and they open the following spring.

 It has three natural growing shapes.
 1) Along rivers with room to grow and plenty of water one base will often give rise to four to six stems, which fan out at some ten degrees from vertical.
 2) In open meadows near rivers, marshy ground and flooding can cause trees to angle or tilt over, whereupon over a matter of seasons they grow natural bends to return the upper trunk to vertical.
-It is not uncommon to find cordatas with S shapes arising from two tilting events.
+It is not uncommon to find trunks with S shapes arising from two tilting events.
 3) In groves of multiple trees they grow thinner and straighter, such that a grove of a 100 trees can be an excellent renewable source of straight timber good for woodwork.